-- Within the past 10 years, employment,1 enrollment as a student,2 or other service3 in any capacity by an educational organization that is under review. - Within the past three years, employment, enrollment as a student, or other service in any capacity by an educational organization that is part of the same multi-institutional system as the organization under review. - Within the past year, employment, enrollment as a student, or other service in any capacity by an organization that is a competitor4 of the organization under review or that may otherwise have a material interest in the outcome of the actions regarding the organization under review. - Within the past three years, employment, enrollment as a student, or other service capacity, direct involvement in the development, direct oversight, and continuing direct management of joint programs, or other collaborative educational activities at an organization in cooperation with the organization under review. - Current employment by an organization that is in the same state, province or territory5 as the organization under review. - Within the past year, having been a candidate for employment in any capacity or having applied for enrollment as a student at the organization under review. - Having an immediate6 family member(s) who is (are) a current employee(s), board member(s), candidate(s) for employment or admission to a degree program, or student(s) enrolled in a degree program, at the organization under review. - Being an alumna or alumnus of the organization under review. - Having been a host of a peer review team at one's institution that included a dean who will host a peer review team for which one is being considered. - Having a financial interest in the organization under review, including but not limited to, ownership of shares of stock in the organization or in any parent of the organization, excepting shares or interests held indirectly such as in mutual funds, insurance policies, or blind trusts.
-In addition, having any immediate family member(s) with any of the above financial interests.
+- Within the past 10 years, employment, 1 enrollment as a student, 2 or other service 3 in any capacity by an educational organization that is under review. - Serving on the board of an international business school accrediting body while serving on AACSB's board of directors or AACSB accreditation committees. - Within the past three years, employment, enrollment as a student, or other service in any capacity by an educational organization that is part of the same multi-institutional system as the organization under review. - Within the past year, employment, enrollment as a student, or other service in any capacity by an organization that is a competitor4 of the organization under review or that may otherwise have a material interest in the outcome of the actions regarding the organization under review. - Within the past three years, employment, enrollment as a student, or other service capacity, direct involvement in the development, direct oversight, and continuing direct management of joint programs, or other collaborative educational activities at an organization in cooperation with the organization under review. - Current employment by an organization that is in the same state, province or territory5 as the organization under review. - Within the past year, having been a candidate for employment in any capacity or having applied for enrollment as a student at the organization under review. - Having an immediate6 family member(s) who is (are) a current employee(s), board member(s), candidate(s) for employment or admission to a degree program, or student(s) enrolled in a degree program, at the organization under review. - Being an alumna or alumnus of the organization under review. - Having been a host of a peer review team at one's institution that included a dean who will host a peer review team for which one is being considered. - Having a financial interest in the organization under review, including but not limited to, ownership of shares of stock in the organization or in any parent of the organization, excepting shares or interests held indirectly such as in mutual funds, insurance policies,